PimDeWitte/DynamicUpdateClient/README.md

 It will then locally retrieve the currently installed version of that module.
 We will refer to this as from_version

-It will then iterate over the versions that the web repository is showing, until it finds our from_version.
-If any versions come after that, the update client will download and execute these updates.
+It will then iterate over the versions that the web repository is showing, until it finds our local version.
+If any other versions are found, the update client will download and execute these updates in the order they are shown in the index file.

 For each following item in the list, starting from the next position:

-Ensure this package should not be ignored
+Ensure this package should not be ignored (It will be ignored if it has returned 1 in the past, so that you can release a new package to update the system without it getting stuck)

 Download the package